regular/terminal-status-board/readme.md

 terminal-status-board
 ====
-display the progress of multiple concurrent job sequences in your terminel, kind of like the departure boards at airport terminals.
+display the progress of multiple concurrent job sequences in your terminal, kind of like the departure boards at airport terminals.

 Installation
 ---